Saturday, 31 December 2016

 Friday evening was our staff night out at my new school.
 In a strange déjà vu feeling I found myself sitting in almost exactly the same seat at the same venue that I had been a year ago for the Christmas night out of my previous school!
 I have had a cold all week so after the meal I said my goodbyes and set off down the road to walk home; James walked up to meet me.

 Despite leaving the night out early I was still very tired on Saturday when we set off to Aberfoyle to choose our Christmas tree, and I kept dozing off in the car.
 Alasdair was also very tired, because he had spent Friday taking part in a Glasgow tradition of which I had never heard until this week; the Sub Crawl.
 This involves buying an all-day ticket for the Glasgow Subway, disembarking at each of the 15 stations and having a drink in the nearest bar!
-Alasdair and his friends had had a convivial time, however he was distinctly delicate on Saturday and lay down for a sleep in the back of the car.
+Ally and his friends had had a convivial time, however he was distinctly delicate on Saturday and lay down for a sleep in the back of the car.
 James stalwartly did all the driving!

 We have bought our Christmas tree from the Forestry Commission at Aberfoyle’s David Marshall Lodge since well before the children were born.
 This year, with Jamie being in New Zealand and Davie being on a weekend in London, it was just three of us, but the tradition continues.
 We chose a fine eight foot tree and lashed it to the roof of the car before setting off to Edinburgh.